gorillalabs/hato/README.md

 `content-type` a keyword (e.g. `:json`, for any application/* type) or string (e.g. "text/html") for anything else.
   Sets the appropriate header.

 `body` the body of the request.
-This should be a string, byte array, input stream, or a [`java.net.http.HttpRequest$BodyPublisher`](https://docs.oracle.com/en/java/javase/11/docs/api/java.net.http/java/net/http/HttpRequest.BodyPublisher.html).
+The body will be automatically coerced to the content-type or you can force it to be an uncoerced string, byte array, input stream, or a [`java.net.http.HttpRequest$BodyPublisher`](https://docs.oracle.com/en/java/javase/11/docs/api/java.net.http/java/net/http/HttpRequest.BodyPublisher.html).

-  To send a clojure map as json (or some other format), use the `form-params` option with the appropriate `content-type`.
+`is` indicates the type of the request body to override default coercion based on the content type.
+Valid options:

+- `:string` indicates body is a string to be sent as a body directly.
+Make sure your encoding is correct, as no autocoercion or transcoding is performed whatsoever.
+- `:byte-array` use this if you body is a byte-array to be sent as is.
+- `:stream` indicates body is an OutputStream.

+...

 `as` Return response body in a certain format.
 Valid options: